 This graph shows the 7 day moving average of new COVID cases in Bedford County since May 1.
 This means each point on the graph is the average number of new cases for the week that ended on that day.
 Using a 7 day moving average helps to smooth out the daily jumps in cases.
-The graph shows that we have seen jumps in COVID cases roughly three weeks after the Memorial and July 4 holidays.
-You can click the graph to see a larger image in a new window.
+Click the image to enlarge in a new tab or window.

 The Role of Facemasks in Community Wellness

 This video was produced using a sheet of laser light to reveal water droplets emitted during normal talking with and without a facemask.
 You can read more about the demonstration the New England Journal of Medicine. https://www.nejm.org/doi/full/10.1056/NEJMc2007800.